Chillaso/chillaso.github.io/_posts/2020-04-01-sls-telegram-bot.md

 ```

 ### Coding our function
 Our `handler.js` is going to be our entrypoint.
-We are going to see my backend logic, if you don't mind about this point, just up to serverless configuration section.
+We are going to see my backend logic, if you don't mind about this point, just jump to serverless configuration section.
 Here I'm going to show how crawl a web with cheerio, and do http request with bent. **Don't jump the part of telegram code, how to manage message and send it.**

 #### Telegram module and managing messages
 Let's see our telegram entrypoint, this is where the telegram bot event is received and processed.
 But not the real entrypoint, this is my telegram.js file.